-Margot Parsons, choreographer and currently instructor of ballet at Boston University, Boston College, and The Dance Complex and previously for thirteen years at Harvard University, has presented over one hundred pieces of choreography.
-Her past teaching includes The New School for Social Research in New York, Hunter College (NY), The Spence School (NY), Ethical Culture School (NY), The Cambridge School of Weston (MA), Dean College (MA), Suffolk University, The Walnut Hill School of Performing Arts (MA), Bradford College (MA) where she initiated the dance major program, and at Boston Ballet, Ballet Theater of Boston, and New England Movement Arts where she is a substitute teacher.
+Margot Parsons, choreographer and currently instructor of ballet at Boston University, Boston Ballet, and José Mateo Ballet Theatre, and previously for 13 years at Harvard University, 37 years at Boston College, and 27 years at The Dance Complex, has presented over one hundred pieces of choreography.
+Her past teaching includes The New School for Social Research in New York, Hunter College (NY), The Spence School (NY), Ethical Culture School (NY), The Cambridge School of Weston (MA), Dean College (MA), Suffolk University (MA), The Walnut Hill School of Performing Arts (MA), and at Bradford College (MA) where she initiated the dance major program.
 As well, she teaches students privately.
-Her early training in ballet was in Chicago with Richard Ellis and Christine Douboulay and with Eric Braun and Phyllis Sabold and later in New York with Maggie Black, Richard Thomas and Barbara Fallis, and the Harkness School and in modern at the Graham Studio and in choreography with Anna Sokolow and Bessie Schoenberg.
+Her early training in ballet was in Chicago with Richard Ellis and Christine Douboulay and with Eric Braun and Phyllis Sabold and later in New York with Maggie Black, Richard Thomas and Barbara Fallis, at the Harkness School, in modern at the Graham Studio, and in choreography with Anna Sokolow and Bessie Schoenberg.
 Along with being invited to dance with Agnes de Mille and Pearl Lang, she performed with numerous companies including Choreoconcerts, Larry Richardson, Yuriko, The Ballet Ensemble of New York, in the City Center production of the “King and I,” and in Boston with Dorothy Hershkowitz, Ken Pierce Baroque Dance Company, and with the original cast of “A Dancer’s Christmas,” created and directed by Father Robert VerEecke.
-Her choreography has been staged on many companies including her own company, DanceVisions, Inc.; the Ballet Repertory class at Boston University; Boston College student and Faculty shows; Wellesley College students; Across the Ages Dance; Boston Ballet II; and BalleyNY.
+Her choreography has been staged on many companies including her own company, DanceVisions, Inc.; the Ballet Repertory class at Boston University; Boston College student and Faculty shows; Harvard Ballet Company; Wellesley College students; Across the Ages Dance; Boston Ballet II; and BalleyNY, at the Alvin Ailey Citi Center Dance Theater.
 As a producer, she is founder of "Dancers at the Robsham," a highly acclaimed dance event that for nine years featured Boston choreographers, and co-founder of "Dance on the Top Floor," a highly acclaimed event that for seven years featured choreographers from around the country.
-In 1999 she was awarded the Dance Belt for her contribution to dance in Boston.
-She appeared on TV in 2007, in the Boston Cable TV show “To the Pointe” and she appears in the forthcoming movie “Legacies in Dance.”
+In 1999, she was awarded the Dance Belt for her contribution to dance in Boston.
+In 2007, she appeared on TV in the Boston Cable TV show “To the Pointe.”
+In 2018, she was the first choreographer honored in the Living Legacy Series at The Dance Complex.
+In 2020, she received the Michael T. Shannon Dance Champion Award from the Boston Dance Alliance as a dancer, teacher, choreographer, and producer who shares her love of dance with the Boston Community.
+Also in 2020, she was honored by the Boston University Dance Theatre Group Honor for teaching and choreography.
+She appears in the new movie from Kathy Hassinger "To Feel the Earth and Touch the Sky.
+Living the Legacy of American Modern Dance" (watch the trailer at: https://vimeo.com/647072010 ).
 She continues to teach, choreograph, and present evening-long concerts of her work.
 She has collaborated with visual and sound designer Andreas Randow, lighting designer Lynda Rieman, and choreographer Lynn Modell.
-Over the years she has worked with several composers who have created original musical scores for her choreography: David Polan, Gregor Loepfe, Michael Orsello, Robin Cho and Ai Isshiki.
+Over the years she has worked with several composers who have created original musical scores for her choreography: Robin Cho, Ai Isshiki, David Polan, Thomas Oboe Lee, Gregor Loepfe, Carlos Micháns, and Michael Orsillo.
 She has a BS from the University of Wisconsin and a MA with honors from the University of Utah.

 Marin Orlosky (Assistant Artistic Director and Dancer)